• Skip to primary navigation

 Perfect every time - this easy zucchini bread that is so delicious and full of goodness.
 This bread is a great way to use up summer zucchini and makes a delicious breakfast or snack.
 Spread with butter or jam and enjoy with a cup of cinnamon milk or tea.

-Easy zucchini bread on a wire cooling rack.
-There are 3 slices cut with cinnamon sticks to the side.
+Easy zucchini bread on a wire cooling rack with 3 slices cut and cinnamon sticks to the side.

-• How moist it is - grates zucchini makes for extra moist zucchini bread.
-The oil in this recipe also keeps it moist.
+• So Moist!
+Grated zucchini makes for extra moist zucchini bread.
+The oil in this recipe also keeps it from drying out as well.

-• This recipes makes enough to share - this recipe makes 2 loaves, so you can eat one and give one to a neighbor.
+• Perfect for Sharing.
+This recipe makes 2 loaves, so you can eat one and give one to a neighbor.

-• Zucchini bread freezes like a dream - want to stock your freezer with delicious zucchini bread?
+• Freezes Great: Want to stock your freezer with delicious zucchini bread?
 This recipe freezes for up to 3 months!

 All the ingredients you need for this recipe can be purchased at your local grocery store.
 Here are a few items to note:

-Zucchini, oil, eggs, measuring cups, and a bowl of flour and sugar on a white counter.
+Zucchini, oil, eggs, measuring cups, and a bowl of flour and sugar on a white counter before mixing up to make zucchini bread.

-• Fresh zucchini - when purchasing zucchini, check that it is firm.
-Softness indicates that the fruit is probably rotting and should be discarded.
+• Fresh zucchini: When purchasing zucchini, check that it is firm.
+Softness indicates that the vegetable is probably rotting and should be discarded.

-• Canola or vegetable oil - this keeps the bread moist.
-Any vegetable oil will work - canola, vegetable, or even avocado.
+• Canola or vegetable oil: This keeps the bread moist.
+Any neutral flavored vegetable oil will work - canola, vegetable, or even avocado.

-A complete list of ingredients is located in the recipe card below.
+A complete list of ingredients and the quantities you need are located in the recipe card below.

 Making zucchini bread is really easy.
 Let me show you just how to do it.
 Start by preheating your oven to 325 degrees F.

-1. Take your fresh garden zucchini and grate, using a box grater, to make a beautiful mess.
+• Step 1: Grate your fresh garden zucchini using a box grater or other grater.
 You will need two cups zucchini.

-Pro Tip: One large zucchini or two small zucchini = 2 cups grated zucchini.
+Pro Tip: One large zucchini or two small zucchini equals about two cups grated zucchini.
 Cut both ends off of the zucchini.
 No need to peel.
 Grate zucchini over a bowl or cutting board as much of the zucchini as possible.

-6. Mix until just combined.
+• Step 6: Mix until everything is just combined.
 Don't over mix.

-7. Divide between two 9 inch greased loaf pans.
+• Step 7: Divide the batter up between two 9 inch greased loaf pans.
 If you would like to use mini loaf pans, divide between four mini tins.

 Pro Tip: Test With A Toothpick – At 50 minutes, start testing your bread for doneness.
 Stick a toothpick in the center of the bread.
 If it comes out clean, the bread is done.
 If batter sticks to the toothpick, you're looking at more cooking time.